Predatory Lending: What It Is and How to Protect Yourself

 • Credit union members can apply as soon as they join the credit union (no one-month waiting period).

-Borrowers do have to choose which PAL option they want, as they can’t hold both loans at the same time.
+Borrowers have to choose which PAL option they want, as they can’t hold both loans simultaneously.

 Refinance your mortgage